-We’re pretty proud of our track record here at Tropicana Student Housing.
+We’re pretty proud of our track record here at Tropicana Student Living.
 In a recent survey of our residents, 92.5% rated their overall Tropicana experience as Good to Excellent.
 Further, 97% of residents feel safe here, and 93% of our residents say they have made friends at Trop.
 The cleanliness of both our overall building and our on-site café received high marks as well.

 Our staff gets superior ratings, too, with RAs and housekeeping receiving 89.5% good to excellent votes; professional staff and maintenance receiving 90.5% and 91.5% good to excellent ratings, respectively; and our front desk staff topping the ratings with 95% good to excellent scores.